AppleGamer22/applegamer22.github.io/content/posts/opentofu/tailscale/index.md

 }
 ```

+Devices that join the tailnet with this key will automatically be included in the access controls defined by `tag:vpn` and any other tags included.

 # Automatic Device Enrolment

-Tailscale provides a cloud-init[^3] configuration that can be added to most cloud providers' compute instances in order to automatically connect them to your tailnet.
+Once a fresh VM is booted, it will need to know how to connect to the tailnet.
+Tailscale provides a cloud-init[^3] configuration that can be added to most cloud providers' compute instances in order to automatically connect a compute instance to a tailnet.

 ```yml
 #cloud-config